tueimage/DL-course-for-industry/README.md

 * Mini-competition: segmentation of cardiac MR images

 ## Other resources
+Some other resources that you might find useful after completing this course.

 ### Other courses and materials from our group
 * [Educational module 'Essential Skills for Machine Learning'](https://github.com/tueimage/essential-skills)